SadeghTabas-NOAA/CPSC8810-Mining-Massive-Data/Readme.md

     Meghan Patil

 ### Project Description:
     In this research a number of data driven (machine learning and deep learning) and data mining methods including multi-layer perceptron (MLP), long short-term memory (LSTM) and a hybrid deep learning method of convolutional neural network and LSTM have been implemented in a web designed platform to predict sequential flow rate values based on a set of collected runoff factors in a global scale (North America, South America and Africa).

-### Required packages and Libraries:
+### Required Packages and Libraries:
     Tensorflow
     Keras
     Numpy
     Pandas
     Matplotlib
     Folium
     JS
     Jquery
     Leaflet
     Django
     ArcGIS Api

 ### Timeline:
 |Num| Todo List | Deadline | Status |